 While exploring the villages of Zagori, make sure to stop off at some of the picturesque stone bridges that surround the area, they are definitely one of the hidden treasures of Epirus Greece.
 These stone bridges were mostly hand-built during the 18th and 19th centuries by local master craftsmen using local stones.
 They certainly reminded me of something straight out of a fairytale movie.

 Situated between the villages Koukouli, Dilofo and Kipoi in Zagori was the bridge of Noutsos also known as Kokkoris.
 We had a quick stop here to see this single arch stone bridge.
-It was an impressive bridge which looked even better with the autumn colours and the morning reflection on the water.
+It was an impressive bridge that looked even better with the autumn colours and the morning reflection on the water.

 12. Points of Interest